 1980-81, 1981-82, 1982-83, 1983-84, 1994-95, 2000-01, 2002-03, 2011-12

-No other team comes close to our tally of eight League Cups, which have been won over the course of 12 final appearances.
+Liverpool have racked up a tally of eight League Cups.
 The trophy was last brought home to Anfield in 2012 courtesy of victory over Cardiff City at Wembley.

 1972-73, 1975-76, 2000-01